 WAC 173-340-560 Mixed funding.

 (1) Introduction.
-Under RCW 70.105D.070 (2)(d)(xi), the department may provide public funds from the state toxics control account to a potentially liable person for the purpose of assisting with the payment of remedial action costs regardless of when incurred.
+Under RCW 70A.305.190(4)(a)(v), the department may provide public funds from the model toxics control capital account to a potentially liable person for the purpose of assisting with the payment of remedial action costs regardless of when incurred.
 This assistance can be provided in the form of a loan or a contribution, in cash or in kind.
 Any funding decision under this section is solely the responsibility of the director.

 (2) Applicability and request.